-Polish law affords special protection to employees in the case where an employer of 20 employees or more seeks to lay off 10 of them or more within 30 days.
-Collective redundancies arise when, depending on the headcount, certain thresholds regarding the numbers of employees to be laid off are reached in any 30-day period.
+Collective redundancies applies only to employers employing at least 20 people and arise when certain thresholds regarding the numbers of employees to be laid off are reached in any 30-day period:

+- 10 employees, where the employer employs fewer than 100 employees, - 10% of employees, where the employer employs 100 to 299 employees; - 30 employees, where the employer has at least 300 employees.

 The law provides for a special procedure which requires that the employment office must be notified of collective redundancies so as to prepare the labour market for the resulting increase in unemployment.